 We don't just love "skiing," we love "skiing in nature."

-As the sun began to set, we started climbing back up from the lakeside to head down the mountain.
+As the sun began to set, we started our descent, climbing back up from the lakeside.

-From the summit at dusk, we could clearly see the building of Hakuba High School, the school that taught us to enjoy the mountains while coexisting with nature.
+From the mountaintop at dusk, we could clearly see the school building of Hakuba High School, which had taught us to play in the mountains while coexisting with nature.

-The bond between the Hakuba High School alumni, connected by skiing, transcends generations and we will continue to ski together.
+The bond among Hakuba High School alumni, forged through skiing, transcends generations, and we will continue to ski together for years to come.

 Photo by Go Ito.

-Born in Osaka Prefecture and currently living in Hakuba Village.
-He travels deep into the mountains with riders to take photographs.
-Recently, he has also been producing videos, which have been highly praised.
+Originally from Osaka Prefecture, currently residing in Hakuba Village.
+He ventures deep into the mountains with riders to take photographs.
+Recently, he has also been working on video production, and his work has received high praise.

 INDEX